d0ivanov/authstrategies/README.md

 signup_path returns the signup path as a string

 ## Callbacks

     after_set_user

- This callback is courtesy of Warden::Manager.after_set_user.
- For more information on it check warden callbacks.
+This is called every time the user is set.
+The user is set:
+=> on each request when they are accessed for the first time via env['warden'].user => when the user is initially authenticated
+=> when the user is set via the set_user method Courtesy of Warden, for more information check the warden callbacks wiki

     after_authentication

- This callback is courtesy of Warden::Manager.after_set_user.
+Executed every time the user is authenticated
+(first time in each session).
- For more information on it check warden callbacks.
+Courtesy of Warden, for more information check the warden callbacks wiki

     before_login_failure

- This callback is courtesy of Warden::Manager.after_set_user.
+This callback is run right before the failure application is called.
- For more information on it check warden callbacks.
+Courtesy of Warden, for more information check the warden callbacks wiki

     after_login_failure

- This is called in the failure app when the login has failed.
+This is called in the failure application
- Takes two arguments:
-  request - sinatra request object response - sinatra response object
+Useful for redirecting the user after he logs in
+2 params are passed to this callback
+=>request - the request data
+=>response - the response data

     before_logout

+This callback is run before each user is logged out.
+Courtesy of Warden, for more information check the warden callbacks wiki

+    after_logout

+This is called after the user is logged out.
+Useful for redirecting the user after logging out
+2 parameters are passed to this callback
+=>request - the request data
+=>response - the response data

+    after_logout_path

+This defines a path to redirect the user to after he logs out and a flash message to print path default is root path message default is 'Logged out successfully!'

+    after_login

+This is called each time after the user logs in
+3 parameters are passed to this callback =>current_user - the user that hase just been set =>request - the request data
+=>response - the response data

+    after_login_path

+This defines a path to redirect the user to after he logs in and a flash message to print path default is root path message default is 'Logged in successfully!'

+    after_signup

+This is called after the user is saved into the database
+3 parameters are passed to this callback
+=>user - the user that just signed up
+=>request - the request data
+=>response - the response data
+Also since the user is set to session via env['warden'].set_user after_set_user is also called after the user signs up

+    after_signup_path
+This defines a path to redirect the user to after he signs up and a flash message to print path default is root path message default is 'Successfully signed up!
 ## Contributing

 1. Fork it